aaronrenner/phx_gen_auth/README.md

     $ mix test

-Finally, let's start the our phoenix server and try it out.
+Finally, let's start our phoenix server and try it out.

     $ mix phx.server